-Where the assembly is taking place, then all appropriate mitigation measures should be adopted, ensuring that that the size of the room or space is sufficient to allow adequate ventilation for the numbers attending the gathering.
-Measures should also include physical distancing between adults and between adults and children, whenever possible.
+Where the assembly is going ahead, then all appropriate mitigation measures should be adopted, ensuring that the size of the room or designated space is sufficient to allow adequate ventilation for the numbers attending the gathering.
+Measures should also include physical distancing between adults and between adults and children and young people, whenever possible.

-The Scottish Government Guidance recommends that face coverings should be worn by staff in indoor communal areas and when moving around the school building.
+The Scottish Government Guidance recommends that face coverings should continue to be worn by staff in indoor communal areas and when moving around the school building.
 Given the communal nature of an assembly, the EIS believes that face coverings should be worn by adults attending such events.

-Extra-curricular Activities
+Extra-curricular activities